Sabang Is a Diving Haven of Clear Waters & Marine Life

 Octopus Satay.
 Credit: Hello Indonesia

 Head to the island to enjoy a taste of authentic Acehnese cuisine.
 It’s is often characterised by bold, punchy flavours stemming from generous use of spices, aromatics and coconut milk.
-One can find homey Indonesian food, a great selection of seafood (it’s an island after all), and a selection of Western options.
+One can find homey Indonesian staples, a great selection of seafood (it’s an island after all), and a selection of Western options.

 Bonus: Majority of the islanders are Muslim, which means Halal food is easily available!